 WE ARE FAMILY

 I decided to make a visit to the Family Center in Manhattan to do research on my great-great grandfather, John W. Fields, the independent slave.
 I had learned that the Mormon Church obtained copies of post–Civil War records created by the Freedmen’s Bureau.
 When the slaves were set free, the Bureau opened schools, managed hospitals, gave food and clothing and legalized marriages during the reconstruction era.
-By gathering the handwritten records on roughly 4 million African Americans., they captured the foot prints of those born into slavery.
+By gathering the handwritten records on roughly 4 million African Americans., they digitized the footprints of those born into slavery.
 FamilySearch, along with the Smithsonian National Museum of African American History, galvanized organizations and people worldwide to help get the files indexed and digitized.